RWhiteDwarf/blog/content/post/2021/functions.md

 ```
 > [1] 14
 ```
-As you should already know from any R tutorial, the example above is storing the values in the vector `value` and the calling the functions `sum` to obtain the summation of the values.
-One way to create our own function of sum would be:
+As you should already know from any R tutorial, the example above is storing the values in the vector `value` and then calling the function `sum` to obtain the summation of the values.
+One way to create our own version of sum would be:

 ```r
 my_sum <- function(user.values){